Skip to content

 </html>

-Note: Replace <your Global Accelerator URL> with your Global Accelerator URL.
-Replace <your Global Accelerator DNS> with your DNS.
+Note: Replace your Global Accelerator URL with your Global Accelerator URL, and your Global Accelerator DNS with your DNS.

-Notice that AWS WAF blocked the request and the Application Load Balancer responded with a 403 Forbidden message.
+AWS WAF blocks the request, and the Application Load Balancer responds with a 403 Forbidden error message.